-Before I went to Cuba I had a very limited idea of what to expect, based mainly on what you see in magazines:
+Prior to boarding a plane, I had a very limited idea of what to expect from Cuba, based mainly on what you see in magazines.

 - Cuban cigars